wardmundy/werbrtc_easy/README.md

 ![unicom configuration](/img/5.png?raw=true "Configuration")

 Fill the form with your login and your password.
+Unicom support French and English languages.

 ![unicom login](/img/3.png?raw=true "Login")